sadimoa/Order-summary-component/README.md

 # first-challenge

-click here if you wanna see web page https://sadimoa.github.io/first-challenge/
+click here if you wanna see the website https://sadimoa.github.io/first-challenge/